-- Automobile – keep a tamper proof record of vehicle data including repair history, insurance, registration and driver habits
+- Automobile – keep a tamper-proof record of vehicle data including repair history, insurance, registration, and driver habits.

-Using blockchain technology, VeChain makes it simple and secure for product manufacturers to collect, manage and share important product data with vendors and consumers throughout the lifecycle of a product.
+Using blockchain technology, VeChain makes it simple and secure for product manufacturers to collect, manage, and share important product data with vendors and consumers throughout the life-cycle of a product.

 Key Features of Vechain

-- VechainThor (VET) serve as a reserve for economic staking and value transfer on platform.
+- Vechain Token (VET) serves as a reserve for economic staking and value transfer on the platform.
 VET can be “staked” in various economic nodes and generate VTHO which powers transactions on the network.